Right: Overhead of the gas works downtown adjacent to the Union Station.

-By the late 1960s the the gasworks was gone.
+By the early 1970s the gasworks was gone.
 The San Bernardino Freeway (I-

 This scene from 1952’s The Turning Point was filmed on a sound stage but a backdrop of the gas tanks was used for the window, such was their appeal in film noir.

 The gasworks near downtown was the largest and most prominent group of storage tanks and was featured in more than a dozen films.
 But several others tanks existed in other parts of the county.
 One was in Long Beach and another in West Hollywood but neither were ever used in film noir.